pzerger/comptiaexamcram/Homework.md

 For homework this week, we are going to change things up a bit with the quiz.
 Details below.

-1. Watch [DOMAIN 3](https://youtu.be/CdBD5aFLUEc) video from my updated Security+ Exam Cram series.
+1. Watch [DOMAIN 3](https://youtu.be/9Hd8QJmZQUc?t=18715) video from my updated Security+ Exam Cram series.

 2. Take the domain 3 practice quiz from the online resources for the CompTIA Security+ Practice Tests (see Figure 1 below).
 Set it for the number of questions you have time for, but try to take 100 questions from domain 3 over the course over the week.
 Review explanations of wrong answers.
 Record your score.

-3. Do some reading from the study guide on your weak topics from the practice quiz.
+3. Do some reading from the Official Study Guide on your weak topics from the practice quiz.

 **SESSION REPLAY:** Video available [HERE](https://youtu.be/1idaCCWhR5c)